-H. Seniority
+G. Seniority

 - 1. All bargaining unit instructors working in the ELC/ITP/ITA program at the time of ratification shall be placed on the seniority list according to their original date of hire into the ELC/ITP/ITA Program, its predecessors or any affiliates. - 2.
 Any instructor hired to a continuing position shall be added to the bottom of the seniority list according to their date of hire. - 3.
 Instructors shall accrue seniority at the same rate. - 4.
 Temporary instructors will be placed on the seniority list after completing a total of nine (9) weeks employment in the ELC/ITP/ITA program.
 Their seniority date shall be the start of their first appointment and shall be adjusted to reflect the time elapsed between appointments. - 5.
-If two (2) instructors are hired on the same day, the names of the two (2) instructors will be placed in a hat and the first name selected will be deemed to have the greatest seniority. - 6.
-A temporary instructor who becomes continuing shall maintain their seniority date. - 7.
+If two (2) or more instructors are hired with the same seniority date, the names of the two (2) or more instructors will be placed in a hat and the first name selected will be deemed to have the greatest seniority.
+All the instructors whose names are placed into a hat shall be present for the selection and, in the event that is not reasonably possible, then a recording of the selection shall be made available to those instructors.

+- 6. A temporary instructor who is hired into a continuing position shall maintain their seniority date. - 7.
 An ELC/ITP/ITA instructor's absence from work due to illness, accident, the entire period of a maternity and/or parental leave, the first six (6) months of an approved leave of absence, unjust discharge, layoff, compulsory military service, vacation, or temporary assignment out of the bargaining unit shall be deemed as continuous service for the purposes of calculating seniority. - 8.
 When an ELC/ITP/ITA instructor is on a continuous approved leave of absence that goes longer than six (6) months, their seniority date will be adjusted to reflect the period of absence beyond the initial six (6) months. - 9.
 A current seniority list for January 15 and July 15 of each year shall be sent to the Union within fifteen (15) days of those dates. - 10.
-ELC/ITP/ITA Instructors will be removed from the seniority list if they: - a. are released from employment during their probationary period; - b. voluntarily resign, except that seniority shall be restored if within ninety (90) days the ELC/ITP/ITA instructor is rehired to a continuing position by the University; - c. are terminated for just cause, unless the ELC/ITP/ITA instructor is subsequently reinstated through the Grievance Procedure; - d. are laid off for over twenty-four (24) months; - e. fail to return to work following an approved leave of absence.

-- 11. In addition to the above article, Temporary ELC/ITP/ITA instructors will be removed from the seniority list if they are not rehired within eighteen (18) months of the end date of their most recent contract. - 12.
+ELC/ITP/ITA Instructors will be removed from the seniority list if they: - a. are released from employment during their probationary period; - b. voluntarily resign, except that seniority shall be restored if within ninety (90) days the ELC/ITP/ITA instructor is rehired to a continuing position by the University; - c. are terminated for just cause, unless the ELC/ITP/ITA instructor is subsequently reinstated through the Grievance Procedure; - d. are laid off for over twenty-four (24) months; - e. fail to return to work following an approved leave of absence. - 11.
+In addition to the above article, Temporary ELC/ITP/ITA instructors will be removed from the seniority list if they do not work within eighteen (18) months of the end date of their most recent assignment. - 12.
 Relative seniority will be used when filling vacant continuing positions, layoff and recall order and priority order for granting of vacation and leave of absence time when the department cannot accommodate requests for the same time off from multiple instructors.
 Relative seniority will be a factor in the determination of course and schedule assignments along with operational requirements. - 13.
 Relative seniority will not be used to determine any salary step increases.
 Eligibility for annual step increases will be governed by Article 29.G.

-I. Layoff and Recall
+H. Layoff and Recall